 Export, Import, Query, and Join Tables in DynamoDB Using Amazon EMR

-In the following sections, you will learn how to use Amazon EMR (Amazon EMR) with a customized version of Hive that includes connectivity to DynamoDB to perform operations on data stored in DynamoDB, such as:
+You can use Amazon EMR with a customized version of Hive that includes connectivity to DynamoDB to perform operations on data stored in DynamoDB:

 Loading DynamoDB data into the Hadoop Distributed File System (HDFS) and using it as input into an Amazon EMR cluster.